diogopribeiro/Limn/README.md

 > )
 > ```

-You can also gather statistics and similar information using the `stats()` method:
+Statistics and similar information can be gathered using the `stats()` method:

 ```swift
 Limn(of: UIViewController()).stats()